 Distinguished members of the family include Andrew Downes, also known as Dounaeus, (c.
-1549-1628), English classical scholar, one of the seven translators of the Apocrypha for the King James Version of the Bible...
+1549-1628), English classical scholar, one of the seven translators of the Apocrypha for the King James Version of the Bible.

-Another 32 words (2 lines of text) are included under the topic Early Doom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Doom Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Doom family moved to Ireland, but this topic is not covered in this excerpt.
-Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Doom or a variant listed above: